cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/hosts/Host.rst

    Gets a \ **read-only**\  list of VMs currently assigned to the host.

    :param <T>: The generic type
-   :return: the read-only vm list
+   :return: the read-only current vm list

 getVmScheduler
 ^^^^^^^^^^^^^^